 Smoking Areas –Project must have a non-smoking policy applicable to all interior space, including units and common areas.
 Outside designated smoking areas must be at least twenty-five (25) ft. away from entry air intakes and windows.

-Site Location – New Construction projects are not to be located in FEMA Flood Zone Areas.
-Any project located in Zone C may submit a waiver request, which must be accompanied by documentation provided by the project’s engineer outlining the project’s risk of flooding.
-Any project located in Zone X may submit a waiver request, which must be accompanied by a flood mitigation plan or documentation provided by the project’s engineer outlining the project’s risk of flooding.
-For projects within a 100-year floodplain, a flood mitigation plan must be provided.
-For projects outside of the 100-year floodplain but within the 500-year floodplain, either a flood mitigation plan or documentation provided by the project’s engineer outlining the project’s risk of flooding must be included.
+Site Location – New Construction projects are generally not to be located in FEMA Flood Zone Areas.
+Any project located in Zone C or Zone X (unshaded) does not need waiver request, but must include documentation provided by the project’s engineer outlining the project’s risk of flooding in their application.
+Any project located in Zone X (shaded), within a 100-year floodplain, or a 500-year floodplain must submit a waiver request with the following documentation:

+Projects in Zone X (shaded) - either a flood mitigation plan or documentation provided by the project’s engineer outlining the project’s risk of flooding.

+Projects within a 100-year floodplain - a flood mitigation plan must be provided.

+Projects outside of the 100-year floodplain but within the 500-year floodplain - either a flood mitigation plan or documentation provided by the project’s engineer outlining the project’s risk of flooding must be included.

 Habitat Protection – Where development of the project removes the prime habitat for a protected or endangered species, the developer must provide an offsite conservation lease or easement for a replacement habitat which is a minimum of three times the area of the habitat lost in the development of the project or consistent with State or Federal requirements, whichever is greater.
 The conservation lease or easement shall be a minimum of fifty (50) years.

 HVAC – Install Energy Star qualified heating, ventilation, and air conditioning (HVAC) systems and components when HVAC systems and their components are replaced or installed.
 HVAC units must be at least 10% greater efficiency than code minimum when Energy Star equipment is not available.
 The closest efficient system available to 10% must be used if a model meeting the 10% efficiency minimum is not available.
-Packaged, thru the wall HVAC units, if proposed, must include replacing the housing, must have duct work serving all major rooms, and the overall system design must include an adequate air return path.
-Projects that certify at the time of application to achieve Department of Energy (DOE) Zero Energy Ready Home (ZERH) or comparable DHCD-approved energy savings certification or rating designation in Section 4.6.2 may request a waiver of the Energy Star HVAC requirements.
+Packaged, thru the wall HVAC units, if proposed, must include replacing the housing, must have duct work serving all major rooms, and the overall system design must include an adequate air return path

 Appliances – All appliances must be Energy Star qualified, including vented bathroom exhaust fans.
 Microwave/range hoods are excluded.